Multi-Tenant Apache Kafka on Heroku

 $ heroku kafka:consumer-groups:destroy my-consumer-group

-The following commands are not available in Basic plans:
+The following commands aren’t available in Basic plans:

 Basic and the dashboard

 Basic plans provide insights via the dashboard available at data.heroku.com.
 You can view metrics for your add-ons, create topics, and delete topics.

 Heroku performs regular maintenance on the multi-tenant Kafka clusters to update and refresh underlying software.
-These maintenance windows should be transparent to your application, involving a few seconds of increased latency and errors when contacting individual brokers.
-However, some applications might experience more issues with this kind of maintenance.
+These maintenance windows are transparent to your application, involving a few seconds of increased latency and errors when contacting individual brokers.
+However, some applications experience more issues with this kind of maintenance.
 For more on building robust applications, see this article.

 Each Basic add-on shares a Kafka cluster with a number of other tenants.
 Each tenant is provided its own CA and Client Certificates (by which data is encrypted in transit), and a set of ACLs that provide secure access to only the set of topics designated by the namespace (the

 KAFKA_PREFIX associated with an add-on).
 Data is encrypted at rest at the volume level.